The kitchen has never felt “right,” even though it has so many things I love or have grown to like:

-many teak stools and chairs with black and white houndstooth I’ve ripped
+- Vintage teak chairs we covered with houndstooth fabric (you have no idea how many teak stools and chairs with black and white houndstooth I’ve ripped from magazines and filed)

 I firmly believe that every space needs art (even if it’s a DIY project or framed scrapbook paper).
 I was confident that the right piece would make the room work, but I tried in vain to find it (first we hung a DIY painting, then a photo I took).
+I am happy to report now, that I found the perfect artwork for this kitchen that helps bring together all of the elements of the space while injecting the room with color and fun:

 I bought these three vintage posters when I was in Budapest.
 Each poster is from the 1960s, when Hungary was Soviet-controlled.
 The posters were issued by the Party to encourage Hungarians to shop.
-We had them framed in identical, very simple, black metal frames.
+We had them framed in identical, very simple black metal frames.
 We had planned to make floating frames but decided that preservation was important, so we took the pieces to a framer that uses archival grade material.
 We skipped matting (it looked weird) but there are little spacers between each poster and the glass, helping air to circulate so the posters don’t get humid and stick to the glass, which can damage the ink.

 I originally planned to hang the girl with the parcels separately, but an outlet foiled my plans.
 We had totally forgotten an outlet was hiding behind the art that was in the kitchen.
 Unless we wanted it smack in the middle of the posters, we would have had to hang them thisclosetogether.